-We frame this concept as shared value and conduct our activities through the lens of our strategy.
+We conduct our activities through the lens of our strategy.
 We assist customers to create, grow and protect wealth by offering an integrated set of banking and insurance products and services delivered through our customer facing businesses.
-The sustainability journey we have embarked on enables us to remain relevant in society and strengthens our ability to respond to an ever-increasing competitive landscape.

 • Renewable and clean energy

 Renewable energy investments is gaining momentum in Kenya, and we are committed to financing businesses as part of our clean strategy transition by 2025.
+We believe in partnerships and currently involving experts in mapping out our capital financing portfolio towards renewable and clean energy products.

 • Industries, innovation and infastructure